-We follow the protocol of~\cite{Tseng2019FewShotVE,Xiao2019PoseFromShape} and split the 100 categories of ObjectNet3D into 80 base classes and 20 novel classes.
+\myparagraph{Intra-dataset evaluation.} We follow the protocol of~\cite{Tseng2019FewShotVE,Xiao2019PoseFromShape} to split the 100 categories of ObjectNet3D into 80 base classes and 20 novel classes.
 As shown in Table~\ref{tab:ViewIntra}, our model outperforms the recently proposed meta-learning-based method MetaView~\cite{Tseng2019FewShotVE} by a very large margin in overall performance: $+16$ points in Acc30 and half MedErr (from $31.5^\circ$ down to $15.6^\circ$).
 Besides, keypoint annotations are not available for some object categories such as door, pen and shoe in ObjectNet3D.
-This limits the generalization of keypoint-based approaches~\cite{starmap2018,Tseng2019FewShotVE} as they require a set of manually labeled keypoints for network training.
-By contrast, our model can be trained and evaluated on all object classes of ObjectNet3D as we only rely on the shape pose.
+This lack of annotations limits the generalization of keypoint-based approaches~\cite{starmap2018,Tseng2019FewShotVE} as they require a set of manually labeled keypoints for network training.
+In contrast, our model can be trained and evaluated on all object classes of ObjectNet3D as we only rely on the viewpoint annotations.
 More importantly, our model can be directly deployed on different classes using the same architecture, while MetaView learns a set of separate category-specific semantic keypoint detectors for each class.
 This flexibility suggests that our approach is likely to exploit the similarities between different categories (e.g., bicycle and motorbike) and has more potentials for applications to robotics and augmented reality.